turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 - Functions SHOULD not call other functions
 - Functions SHOULD have a single responsibility

-Without the Durable Functions Extension, we may the following process:
+Without the Durable Functions Extension, we may implement the following process:

 - F1 is triggered and runs
 - F1 stores a result in storage or a queue